 - In which markets has the sales force gotten traction so far?

 - What’s prospects’ negative feedback regarding product ideas or prototypes?

 - What capabilities get customers most excited?

 Pricing your product properly is as essential as having the right set of features and being able to reach customers through a skilled sales force.
 You’ll need to estimate how much your customers will value the benefits of your solution and determine what budgets might be available to them to fund the purchase.
 This can be very tricky.

 Consider whether you’re going to charge customers an initial one-time licensing fee with recurring maintenance fees, or whether you’ll follow a subscription model.
 It often makes sense to align the timing of your expenses with the timing of your revenues.
-If your solution has recurring monthly costs (for instance associated with storing customer’s data or hosting your application) then it makes sense to position your product as Software as a Service (SaaS) and charge predictable, monthly fees.
-Even with monthly feels, you might need to charge initial installation or activation fees to cover the associated costs.
+If your solution has recurring monthly costs (for instance associated with storing customer’s data or hosting your application) then it makes sense to position your product as Software as a Service (SaaS) and charge predictable, monthly or annual fees.
+Even with recurring feels, you might need to charge initial installation or activation fees to cover the associated costs.

-Of course, you’ll need to account for customers’ preferences and constraints when deciding how whether to charge one-time or recurring fees.
+Of course, you’ll need to account for customers’ preferences and constraints when deciding whether to charge one-time or recurring fees.
 Some customers might have a fund for one-time costs that are considered capital expenses (CapEx), while others might not have the ability to put up a lot of money for the initial purchase and will need to pay monthly out of their operating expense (OpEx) budget.